Resources

 Fellowships

 The ANU Australian Studies Institute (AuSI) Visiting Fellowship Program brings early and mid-career researchers to the ANU campus to conduct and share research that promotes the study of Australia or transnational and comparative research involving Australia.
-Each Visiting Fellow will be provided with AUD$5,000 (domestic-based) and AUD$9,000 (international-based) maximum allowance in costs towards economy-class travel and accommodation in Canberra.
-Applications from academics working in any discipline(s) at an Australian or overseas institution are welcome.
-First Nations scholars and scholars from Asia-Pacific are particularly encouraged to apply.
+Each Visiting Fellow will be provided with AUD$6,000 (domestic-based) and AUD$12,000 (international-based) maximum allowance in costs towards economy-class travel and accommodation in Canberra.

 » Read more